Christochi/RestaurantAPI/README.md

 ### Menu
 - **Add a Food Menu**: POST `http://localhost:3000/menu/`
 ~~~
-Example of Json body to send as part of the POST request
+Example of JSON body to send as part of the POST request

 [
     {